Greg-T8/Notebook/topics/languages/dotnet.md

 ##### [C# version 4.0 (2010)](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-version-history#c-version-40)

 Released with Visual Studio 2010.
+See [What's New in Visual C# 2010](https://learn.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2010/bb383815(v=vs.100)).

 Embedded interop types eased the deployment pain of creating COM interop assemblies for your application.
 Generic covariance and contravariance gave more power to generics, but they're a bit academic and probably most appreciated by framework and library authors.
 Named and optional parameters let you eliminate many method overloads and provide convenience.
 None of these features are paradigm altering.